 - If the "EnTSCAC" feature is supported:

-- When the burst arrival time window is received, for the traffic in downlink direction, the SMF shall correct the value of the "burstArrivalTimeWnd" attribute of the "tscaiInputDl" attribute in the same ways it is described for the correction of the burst arrival time in downlink as above and for the traffic in uplink direction, the SMF shall correct the value of "burstArrivalTimeWnd" attribute of the "tscaiInputUl" attribute in the same ways it is described for the correction of the burst arrival time in uplink in this clause; or
+- when the burst arrival time window is received, for the traffic in downlink direction, the SMF shall correct the value of the "burstArrivalTimeWnd" attribute of the "tscaiInputDl" attribute in the same ways it is described for the correction of the burst arrival time in downlink as above and for the traffic in uplink direction, the SMF shall correct the value of "burstArrivalTimeWnd" attribute of the "tscaiInputUl" attribute in the same ways it is described for the correction of the burst arrival time in uplink in this clause; or

-- When the capability for BAT adaptation is received, the SMF shall set the value of "capBatAdaptation" attribute as the value of capability for BAT adaptation in the TSCAI.
+- when the capability for BAT adaptation is received, the SMF shall set the value of "capBatAdaptation" attribute as the value of capability for BAT adaptation in the TSCAI.

+- When the PCF receives the subscription for the notification on network provided BAT offset from the AF/NEF or TSCTSF, then PCF shall include "BAT_OFFSET_NOTIF" policy control request trigger within the "policyCtrlReqTriggers" attribute in the SmPolicyDecision data structure, if it has not been provisioned yet.

 If the "TimeSensitiveCommunication" feature is supported, depending on whether the Time Domain information is included in the "tscaiTimeDom" attribute of the PCC rule, SMF may perform the following: